definme/scaley-valley-test/README.md

 ## Used technology stack

-- To develop the backend, we use a well-known Python library - Django and Django Rest Framework for rapid api development.
+- To develop the backend, we use a well-known Python library - Django and Django Rest Framework for rapid api development.This allowed us to quickly implement an admin panel through which we set contract addresses, network settings and enter some data for the frontend.
-- To develop, test and deploy contracts, we use Solidity (contracts), js and ts (testing and deployment).
+- To develop, test and deploy contracts, we use Solidity (contracts), JS and TS (testing and deployment).
 Also, we will use project SDKs to develop our solution.
-- We use ReactJS together with web3 libraries (ether, web3.js) to build the dapp’s user interface and ensure seamless interaction between users and the blockchain.
+- We use ReactJS with web3 libraries, as well as libraries of projects presented at the hackathon, (ether, web3.js, zksync-web3, pushprotocol) to build the dapp’s user interface and ensure seamless interaction between users and the blockchain.
 - Also, one of the most important elements of the project that we are implementing workers that will index the network and send transactions.
 These workers will be written in python.
+- To receive a message about the completed action (purchase of a resource or purchase of a character) by the user, we used the [Push Protocol](https://push.org/).
+Our [Push Channel](https://staging.push.org/#/channels).

 The goal of scaley-valley is to offer users access to cross-chain game content, have a seamless gaming experience, and transfer tokens with lower fees.